andypbrowne/andypbrowne/content/blog/verano-extranjero-eterno/index.md

 ## Nightlife and Food

 In Spain, you learn to socialize out in sidewalk cafes and experience the nightlife late into the evening.
 One of my favorites would surely have been [Bar El Tigre](https://bareltigre.es/).
 This is a spot that offers free tapas with every drink order – perfect for a student on a budget.
 Don’t forget that lunch is the biggest meal in Spain.
-Embracing the large lunch and siesta just after is
+Embracing the large lunch and siesta just after is a lifestyle adjustment that tourists don't typically make – but one a student abroad can celebrate.

 When I’m looking for places to go these days I’m always starting with the coffee shops and bookstores.
 I’ve got a [list of some](https://foursquare.com/dtandyb/list/cl%C3%A1sico-madrid) of the places for that.
 My partner and I now like to sa*y there are no wrong turns in Madrid*.
 So the idea is to just pick a spot and just walk.